khaledHamidi/portfolio/content/projects/tah/index.md

 draft: false
 authors:
   - admin
+categories:
+  - Engineering & Robotics
 tags:
-  - embedded
+  - IoT
-  - iot
+  - Desktop App
-  - research
+  - Research
 ---
  It is a project that I did while studying at the university for the microprocessors course.ي